Genesis 3: A Commentary

 He is a created being.
 Just as God “made” (ʿasah) the world and humans in the previous chapters, God also “made” (ʿasah) the Serpent (Gen. 3:1).

 He is an intelligent being.
 He is “more crafty” than any other beast of the field.
 “Crafty” (ʿārûm) can be understood as a positive virtue of the wise (Prov.
 12:16; 13:16) or as a negative quality (Job 5:12; 15:5; Ex.
 21:14; Josh.
 9:4).
-Satan was given incredible wisdom and intelligence, but since he fell, his mind split into a twisted, perverted, and psychotic intellect.
+Satan was given an incredible mind.
+But since he fell, his mind twisted into a perverted and sadistic intellect.

 He is an enemy of God.
 Angels like Satan witnessed the glory of creation (Job 38:4-7), and now, Satan was watching God give dominion of this glorious creation over to these measly human beings (Gen. 1:28)!
 It must have been too much for him to bear.
 To deceive the first humans into abandoning God, Satan needed to properly accuse God’s character, rather than making a powerful display of authority.